Introduction to social media

-Whether you have a social media presence yet or not, chances are, your customers are using it and could very well be talking about your business or products.
-At this point, social media has well and truly crossed over into mainstream life in Australia.
-Around 70% of Australians use social media regularly, with almost 50% of that group accessing social media once or more times every single day.
-In fact, a typical Facebook user in Australia spends 8.5 hours per week browsing the site.
+Whether you have a social media presence yet or not, your customers are using it and could very well be looking for your business or products.
+Social media has well and truly crossed over into mainstream life in Australia.
+99% of Australians have an internet enabled device, most people have three, and 76% of people use their smart phones to access the internet with 87% of them online every day.

-It’s clear that Australians are using social media, but are they using it to engage with businesses?
+Australians are clearly using social media, but are they using it to engage with businesses?
 The answer is a resounding yes.
 Of all social media users, 33% follow businesses, 28% use social media to research products and services before making a purchase and 30% have used social media to create ratings or reviews for services they have used.
-If you want to engage with your existing customers and find new ones, you need to be where their attention is and at this point in time, social media is where Australian consumers are spending increasing amounts of their time.
+If you want to engage with your existing customers and find new ones, you need to be where their attention is and social media is where Australian consumers are spending increasing amounts of their time.

 Choosing the right platform(s)